Our Mission

 Throughout the history of the Discipleship House, we’ve witnessed the far-reaching impact of addiction as a family disease.
 In early 2020, we responded to the growing need in our community by initiating our Family Support meetings.
 These weekly sessions offer a safe and anonymous space for the family and friends of individuals with substance use disorders.

 The year 2020, marked by the COVID-19 pandemic, highlighted the urgent need for program expansion to address the decline in available recovery options.
 While expanding our residential program had always been a consideration, the pandemic accelerated our plans.
-The isolation and lockdowns disproportionately affected vulnerable communities, leading to an increase in substance use, overdoses, suicides, and substance-related deaths.
+The isolation and lockdown disproportionately affected vulnerable communities, leading to an increase in substance use, overdoses, suicides, and substance-related deaths.

 In response to the continued social isolation brought on by COVID-19, we expanded the Discipleship House from 9 to 14 beds.
 We also bolstered our online presence and created platforms for individuals to connect virtually, such as The Recovery Connection Podcast and its precursor, 3 O’Clock Talks.